TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/Controller/ActionController.rst

 plugin on the same page needs to be rendered.
-You would refactor your code so that :php:`downloadAction()` is not executed (e.g. via :html:`<f:form.action>`), but instead point to your middleware routing URI, let the middleware properly create output, and finally stop its processing by a concrete :php:`ResponseFactory` result object, as described in the Middleware chapters.
+You would refactor your code so that :php:`downloadAction()` is not executed (e.g. via :html:`<f:form.action>`), but instead point to your middleware routing URI, let the middleware properly create output, and finally stop its processing by a concrete :php:`Psr\Http\Message\ResponseFactoryInterface` result object, as described in the Middleware chapters.

 If there are still reasons for you to utilize Extbase for this, you can use